MileHacker Logo

 Takeo's Regional Variations

-Prominent freshwater fish and seafood due to lakes and rivers.
+Prominent fish that live in freshwater and seafood due to lakes and rivers.
 Abundant rice and vegetables from fertile land.

 Meal Times & Structure